 03. Design with logic in mind

-This is a tarlak, one of the inhabitants of the world that I created for my upcoming book Strangehollow.
+This is a tarlak, one of the inhabitants of the world that I created for my book Strangehollow.
 This bristly, hairy chap has been influenced by warthogs and wild boar.
 I wanted a forest-dwelling vegetarian that was pig-like and used his tusks to dig the ground for delicious root vegetables of some kind.

 He also needed to be able to look after himself if he was attacked by one of the local predators.
 His tusks would make formidable weapons against even the most persistent of carnivores.